The Ebony Horse: Middle East

 A similar story, also named The Tale of the Ebony Horse, can also be found in One Hundred and One Nights, another book of Arab literature and whose original manuscripts were recently discovered.

 According to professor Ruth B. Bottigheimer, an Arabic-language manuscript mentions a tale titled Fars al-abnus ('Horse of Ebony'), predating Hanna Diyab's story by two centuries.
 The tale was apparently part of the second volume of Tales of the Marvellous and News of the Strange, now lost.

 Andrew Lang published the story with the name The Enchanted Horse, in his translation of The Arabian Nights, and renamed the prince Firouz Schah.

 Folklorist William Forsell Kirby published a tale from "The Arabian Nights" titled Story of the Labourer and the Flying Chair: a poor labourer spends his earnings on an old chair.
 He returns to the seller wanting to know the instructions on how to use the chair.
 The labourer manages to control the chair, which takes him to a distant terrace.
 He walks from the terrace into a room where a princess was sleeping.
 The maiden awakes with a startle with the strange person in the room, and he presents himself as Azrael, the Angel of Death.

-French orientalist François Pétit de La Croix published in the 18th century a compilation of Middle Eastern tales, titled Mille et Un Jours ("The Thousand and One Days").
+French orientalist François Pétit de La Croix published in the 18th century a compilation of Middle Eastern tales, titled Les Mille et un jours ("The Thousand and One Days").
 This compilation also contains a variant of the tale type, named Story of Malek and the Princess Schirine: the hero Malek receives a bird-shaped box from an artisan.
 He enters the box and flies away to a distant kingdom.
 In this realm, he learns of King Bahaman, who imprisoned his daughter, the Princess Schirine, in a tower.

+Turkey

+German scholar Ulrich Marzolph located another narrative from the Ottoman Turkish Ferec baʿd eş-şidde ('Relief After Hardship'), an anonymous book dated to the 15th century.
+In tale nr.
+13 of the compilation, titled the Weaver and the trick He played on the Carpenter, a weaver and a carpenter compete over the love of a woman, and each creates an project: the weaver a seamless shirt and the carpenter a large chest, which he tricks the weaver to go inside.
+The weaver flies off on the chest and reaches the kingdom of Oman, where he introduces himself as the Angel Gabriel to a princess locked in a tower.
+Marzolph noted that the tale was the source for Malek and Schirin, a tale contained in the work A Thousand and One Days.